I publish this post each year on September 11. It’s an amazing story about two Air National Guard pilots

 The pilots thought they may have time to eject from their planes and parachute to safety.
 But they knew their chances of surviving were slim.
 If that.

-Of course, United 93 crashed before the F-16 pilots reached their target.
+Of course, United 93 met its fate before the F-16 pilots reached their target.

 Read more about this story and check out the video interview.
 (And did anyone else get chills that Lt.
 Penney’s call sign was “Lucky”?)